gladly-team/next-firebase-auth/README.md

 ## When (Not) to Use this Package

-This package makes it easy to access the Firebase user and ID token regardless of the Next.js rendering strategy.
-However, depending on your app's needs, other approaches might work better for you.
+Depending on your app's needs, other approaches might work better for you.

 **If your app only uses static pages** or doesn't need the Firebase user for SSR, use the Firebase JS SDK directly to load the user on the client side.
   * *Pros:* It's simpler and removes this package as a dependency.